Embedded CSE (eCSE) support

 - Codes worked on during eCSE projects

-- eCSE Interim and Final report templates
+- eCSE Final report template

 The eCSE programme provides tangible software enhancements to the communities exploiting software on ARCHER.
 This in turn has lead to significant scientific advancements and both economic and social benefits to society.